Recursive Drift

 Phase Shift: The Threshold of Conceptual Evolution

-A key consideration in this process is the potential for Phase Shift—a point at which an AI system undergoes a qualitative transformation in reasoning structure, rather than a mere quantitative accumulation of iterative changes, marked by an escalation in the frequency and kind of anomalies which tend to group around Phase Shift Thresholds.
+A key consideration in this process is the potential for Phase Shift (also referred to as “Punctuated Equilibrium6); the point at which a system undergoes a sudden and qualitative transformation.
+In the case of AI, this might occur in structure and pattern of reasoning itself, rather than a mere quantitative accumulation of iterative changes, marked by an escalation in the frequency and kind of anomalies which tend to group around Phase Shift Thresholds.

 Phase Shift occurs when: